 Janice Heyes is head of company management at the National Theatre, where she has worked as a stage manager for the past 16 years.
 She was also project manager for ‘A Curious Night in the Theatre’ – a fundraiser which cleared its target of £100k for two autism charities.

-Ian Reeves (chair) is co-founder of the Centre for Journalism at the University of Kent, author of The Newspapers Handbook and a former magazine editor and award-winning journalist.
+Ian Reeves (chair) is co-founder of the Centre for Journalism at the University of Kent, a founding director of KMTV, author of The Newspapers Handbook and a former magazine editor and award-winning journalist.

 Maria Reeves is a creative marketing and events consultant, project and bid manager.
 She is a founding trustee and festival director of MGSO4 Epsom & Ewell Arts Festival.
 A writer and former national newspaper journalist, Maria’s work is widely published.